 college- and career-ready (CCR) graduation rate.
-The number of students who graduated with a CCR diploma divided by the number of graduates in the Class of 2014.
+The number of students who graduated with a CCR diploma divided by the total number of graduates in the Class of 2014, which may include four-year and extended-year graduates.

 diploma pathway.
 A defined route to a diploma within a state that includes specified course work required for students to earn a state's regular high school diploma.